 If the A120 does not gain funding in RIS 2, Essex County Council will continue to lobby the Government to include it for improvement at the earliest possible opportunity.
 Upgrading this strategically important road will continue to be essential to unlocking more economic potential in Essex and the wider south east with tangible benefits to road users, businesses and local neighbourhoods.

-Once the favoured route option decision clears ECC’s statutory call-in period, it will be recommended to Highways England and the Department of Transport for inclusion in the Road Investment Strategy 2, which is the next funding period for the strategic road network.
+Now that the favoured route option has passed ECC’s statutory call-in period, it will be recommended to Highways England and the Department of Transport for inclusion in the Road Investment Strategy 2, which is the next funding period for the strategic road network.

 Once the scheme has committed funding and a Preferred Route Announcement has been made by Highways England, work will continue to develop the Preferred Route in preparation for the Development Consent Order, which is the planning application for this scheme.